Toilet Talk: The Heart Seat is Not Just Another Gadget

 The novelty of The Heart Seat is that the user literally does not need to do anything!
 The device is designed with the core principle of addressing the adherence challenge that has long hindered the effectiveness of traditional at-home blood pressure solutions.

 The Heart Seat is designed to seamlessly integrate into your daily routine.
-Unlike traditional blood pressure cuffs and other wearables, the individual does not need to remember to wear the device or worry about applying or using it correctly.
+Unlike other wearables, the individual does not need to remember to wear the device or worry about applying or using it correctly.
 By taking advantage of a required action that people do throughout the day—using the bathroom—The Heart Seat collects health parameters passively, and there is little to no learning curve for users.

 As an engineer, building a medical device that is efficient, accessible, and reliable, that can produce high-quality and actionable data is a dream job.
 I believe The Heart Seat has the capability to improve a person’s quality of life while also providing them with the assurance that they are effectively monitoring and managing their condition.